Big Time Adolescence: Plot

-Stacey is distracted while driving with a few seniors who are smoking and drinking after a party, resulting in driving his mom's car into a ditch.
+Stacey is distracted while driving with a few seniors who are smoking and drinking after a party, resulting in him driving his mom's car into a ditch.
 Everyone else quickly gets out and leaves instead of helping, and he abandons the car.
 Coming back in the morning to the ditch, he realizes that the car is gone.
 The same day a police officer comes to school and interrogates him, telling him he won't get in trouble if he reveals who supplied the drugs they found in the car.

-When the cops show up at a party looking for Mo off of a tip from Stacey, Zeke manages to get him out of the house and brings Mo back to his place.
+When the cops show up at a party, looking for Mo off of a tip from Stacey, Zeke manages to get him out of the house and brings Mo back to his place.
 Mo cries about how he has become a degenerate like Zeke, even though he never wanted to be.
 He also admits he had sex with Holly and that he wanted to tell him sooner, but Zeke forgives him and they reconcile.
 Zeke offers to take the fall for Mo supplying drugs at the party, but he declines his offer saying that he has done enough and he needs to handle this on his own.

-The following day Mo is escorted out of class (as shown at the beginning of the movie), gets expelled from school, and is sentenced to community service.
+The following day, Mo is escorted out of class (as shown at the beginning of the movie), gets expelled from school, and is sentenced to community service.
 Reuben drives to Zeke's house and orders him to stay away from Mo, and briefly assaults him when Zeke refuses to comply.

 Three months later, Mo stops at a fast-food restaurant after doing his regular drug test and is surprised to see Zeke working at the drive-thru window.
 Mo sits with Zeke inside to catch up.
 Zeke asks him if he wants to hang out the next day and Mo says maybe.
 Mo drives away, and through the rear window Zeke is seen smoking a blunt before sitting down on the curb with his head in his hands.